Richard J. Pocker

 United States Court of Appeals: Ninth Circuit

-United States District Courts: Districts of Nevada and Arizona; Northern District of Ohio, and the Central District of California
+United States District Courts: Districts of Nevada and Arizona; Northern District of Ohio, and Central and Northern Districts of California

-Richard J. Pocker is the Administrative Partner for the firm's Nevada office.
+Richard J. Pockeris the Administrative Partner for the firm's Nevada office.
 His practice includes civil and criminal litigation, as well as employment law.
 An experienced trial lawyer, he is a veteran of scores of federal and state jury trials in his thirty years of government service and private practice.
-He was selected for inclusion in Best Lawyers in America for 2010, 2011, 2012 and 2013, and has been rated “AV” by Martindale Hubbell for the past 18 years.
+He was selected for inclusion in Best Lawyers in America for 2010, 2011, 2012, 2013, 2014 and 2015, and has been rated “AV” by Martindale Hubbell for over 20 years.

 After his graduation from the University of Virginia Law School in 1980, Mr. Pocker's career began with service in the U.S. Army Judge Advocate General's Corps with the Seventh Infantry Division, followed by a six-year stint with the U.S. Attorney's Office for the District of Nevada.
 Beginning as an Assistant U.S. Attorney in 1985, Mr. Pocker rose through the ranks to become first the Chief Assistant U.S. Attorney, and ultimately the United States Attorney in 1989.
 During his tenure as a federal prosecutor, he was recognized in 1988 for his successful prosecutorial accomplishments, receiving the Chief Postal Inspector's Special Award for Excellence of Performance in the Administration of Justice, and the Director's Special Commendation Award from the U.S. Department of Justice, one of the highest accolades available to the Department's attorneys.